Receive information about your coverage and health plan, including a list of doctors and health care services covered.

 Call MedCost when you have a question.

-Follow the treatment plan prescribed by your doctor and notify him or her if you choose not to comply.
+Follow the treatment plan prescribed by your doctor and notify him or her if you choose not to comply or if you withdraw from participation in a MedCost Care Management program.

-Understand your health problems and participate in developing treatment goals.
+Understand your health concerns and participate in developing treatment goals.

 Make appointments for non-emergency medical care and keep your appointments.
 If it is necessary to cancel an appointment, give the doctor's office at least 24-hours’ notice.